Inventors-Way/Inventors.ECP/README.md

 | 0x02 | Invalid content          |
 | 0xFF | Dispatch error           |

-An ECP implementation can defines as many extra error codes as required for its application.
+An ECP implementation can define as many extra error codes as required for its application.

 For the current ECP design to work the following must be guaranteed of a system implementing the ECP protocol: